dknaplund/5914dbpedia/README.md

 This is just one way to integrate these queries into your project, but hopefully it's a good foothold to get started!

+## How do we improve our own knowledge and horizon using DBpedia?

+Use RelFIinder to discover internal relationship between objects.
+The RelFinder is based on the open source framework Adobe Flex, easy-to-use and works with any RDF dataset that provides standardized SPARQL access.

+Use it for knowledge, for research paper and for your own interest.

+Options

 ## Thank you for visiting our tutorial!

 ## Questions for you guys (Peiyuan)

 Why DBPedia is a revoluntionized technology?

 How does DBPedia reflect decentralization?

 ## Reference